-- At first glance grass seems to hold no value whatsoever other than its ability to add a verdant, natural beauty to our surroundings.
+- At first glance, the grass seems to hold no value whatsoever other than its ability to add a verdant, natural beauty to our surroundings.

-- And yet some creatures have a secret biological ace in their digestive tracts which enables them to unlock the secrets to its goodness.
+- And yet some creatures have a secret biological ace in their digestive tracts that enables them to unlock the secrets to its goodness.

-- These lucky creatures include arthropods, avians, and ruminants; a varied group which can be taken as proof of just how good grass can be in the right stomachs.
+- These lucky creatures include arthropods, avians, and ruminants; a varied group that can be taken as proof of just how good grass can be in the right stomachs.

 The animals listed here have systems that can break down grass and thus benefit from its nutrients.
 Some can eat mostly grass and remain healthy, while others sometimes need to supplement their diet with fruit, seeds, leaves, or bark.
 Continue reading to learn about 10 animals that eat grass.

 Of course, these insects, with their famously powerful back legs, are partial to grasses, including quackgrass, junegrass, Johnsongrass, and even the Kentucky bluegrass of lawns.
 They are so partial to grass that swarms of them can devastate those types of grasses that humans eat such as corn, wheat, and oats.
 Some grasshoppers, such as the green-striped, like to nibble the edge of the blade about halfway up, chew through the leaf, hold on to the bit that’s been cut off, and use their feet to deliver it to their mandibles.
 Other grasshoppers will chew the grass down to the crown.